nhtua/pycooler-digital-display/README.md

 **PyCooler Digital Display** is a command-line tool that helps you deal with any digital display which does not have a driver on Linux system.
 Especially built-in digital display on CPU Cooler Tower or Water-cooler AIO.

 Don't scare of the "command-line" part.
-I'll walk you through very few steps to install this tools, deploy it and forget about it.
+I'll walk you through very few steps to install this tool, deploy it and forget about it.
 The project is aiming to help everyone using Linux, which includes beginer, amateur or beyond.
 So the instruction looks a bit lengthy, but it is worth to explain every details so you don't need to go anywhere to find the answer.

 If you are using Windows, you should go to manufacture's website to find device's driver.